Eyelash Extensions Aftercare Guide from a Professional

 Booking in for an touch up is a great way to keep your gorgeous lashes fresh looking and full!

 Looking to get a Lash Extensions certificate?
-See our Lash Extension Courses!
+See our Online Lash Courses!

 The recent COVID 19 pandemic really changed the landscape of typical classroom settings and caused businesses to change the way they teach.
 Online learning became the new normal.
 SNOB Academy launched their online training portal in early 2020 and it has since become the method most students now choose to learn Lashes & Brows.